What is Group Therapy?

 Art Therapy Group

 This meditation group will feature several guided meditation practices and help you to learn how to utilize meditation to achieve immediate stress relief.
 Any and all students are invited to join this group each Friday morning.
-For more information, please call 904.620.2602.
+For more information, please call 904.620.2602 or visit our Facebook events page.

 How do I join a group?

-If you are a client of our center, you may contact us anytime to be placed in a therapy group.
+If you are a client of our center, you may contact us anytime to inquire about participating in a non drop-in therapy group.
 If you would like more information about our group offerings, it may be helpful to schedule an appointment with your individual counselor to discuss your interest in group therapy.